Pasighat Airport

 Pasighat Airport (IATA: IXT, ICAO: VEPG) is a domestic airport serving Pasighat, Arunachal Pradesh, India.
+It is located beside the banks of the Brahmaputra River, about 3 km away from the town centre.

 History

 The airstrip was laid down during the Sino-Indian War of 1962 and saw little use after the war until the Indian Air Force signed a Memorandum of Understanding (MoU) with the Government of Arunachal Pradesh to develop the airstrip in 2009.
 The IAF took over the airstrip in February 2010.
-An Air Traffic Control Tower, apron for parking aircraft, a perimeter road and security wall was constructed.
+An Air Traffic Control Tower, an apron for parking aircraft, a perimeter road and a security wall were constructed.
 The upgraded airstrip was inaugurated by Kiren Rijiju in August 2016 and a Sukhoi Su-30MKI fighter of the Indian Air Force landed on the airstrip as part of the inaugural function.